-TRENTON, N.J. – A former regional director for Starbucks is suing the company, claiming it discriminated against her and other Caucasian employees in the aftermath of the controversial arrests of two African-American men at a Philadelphia store location.
+TRENTON, N.J. – Starbucks says the employment discrimination action filed by a former regional director for the company in a New Jersey federal court is baseless – one which claimed it discriminated against her and other Caucasian employees in the aftermath of the controversial arrests of two African-American men at a Philadelphia store location.

 PHILADELPHIA – A federal judge has labeled as moot a dismissal motion brought by the United States Postal Service (USPS), in response to a lawsuit filed by a former USPS worker who claimed he was discriminated against and fired for being gay and HIV-positive.